CSC207-UofT/course-project-trackr/phase2/accessibility.md

 ### Principle 1: Equitable Use

 - All data is stored locally, and thus cannot be accessed outside the device.
-Thus the user's data cannot be distributed without their consent and can only be accessed by them and only them.
+This means that the user's data cannot be distributed without their consent and can only be accessed by them and only them.
 This addresses all security concerns.
 - Our app is open source and free, and thus everyone can have access to our app free of segregation and stigmatizing.
 - Our app works with Android's built in screen reader TalkBack and text-to speech to support a diverse group of people.
 - One thing we could implement in the future is support for multiple languages.
 Right now our app is hard-coded in English.
 However, we could extract the strings into their own resource files and provide support for other languages by having a resource file for each language with the translated strings.